 The Hard drive file name is the name that you are giving to the file loading on the hard drive.
-Note: This selection is only available if saving to the diskette from the hard drive.
+Note: This selection is only available if saving to the Diskette or USB memory stick from the hard drive.

 When checked, the Preview checkbox allows the file that is selected in the Files listbox to be previewed.

-To check or uncheck the box, press the SPACE key on the keyboard when the Preview box has the focus.
-Note: This selection is only available if saving to the diskette from the hard drive.
+Keypad operation: To check or uncheck the box, press the SPACE key on the keyboard when the Preview box has the focus.
+Note: This selection is only available if saving to the Diskette or USB memory stick from the hard drive.